 Egypt plans to relaunch reconciliation talks between Fatah and Hamas, Palestinian Authority President Mahmoud Abbas said Sunday.

-Speaking after meeting Egyptian President Hosni Mubarak in Cairo, Abbas told reporters Egypt would start coordinating Fatah-Hamas talks immediately.
-He added that he had no preconditions for the dialogue.
+Abbas made the remark after meeting Egyptian President Hosni Mubarak in Cairo.
+Afterward, he told reporters Egypt would start coordinating Fatah-Hamas talks immediately.
+He said he had no preconditions for the dialogue.

 The two leaders also discussed revamping negotiations over captured IDF soldier Gilad Schalit and peace talks with Israel.